zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 GOOD
 ```

 Good!
-We have a working OpenCL system supporting both graphics cards, using only `apt-get install`
+We have a working OpenCL system supporting both graphics cards, and needed only `apt-get install`
-and no out-of-distro repositories.

-The "nice to have" that's missing (given my requirements) is **CPU** support.
-Caffe recommends
+with no out-of-distro repositories.
+The "nice to have" that's missing (given my requirements) is
-using the CPU during development, then switching to GPU at deployment time.
+**CPU** support.
+(Caffe recommends using the CPU during development, then switching to GPU at deployment time.)

 ## Going beyond: installing CPU support

 Unfortunately there isn't currently in Ubuntu an OpenCL ICD for Intel CPUs.
+One used to come with the
-Both AMD and Intel
+fglrx driver but that package was dropped from Ubuntu (more on this below).
+Both AMD and Intel offer an
-offer an OpenCL CPU driver, but the issue with their proprietary installers is that they often
+OpenCL CPU driver, but it comes in proprietary installers which tend to bypass dpkg/APT.
+Things however
-don't just unstall the ICD and its required libraries, but also replace clinfo, libOpenCL or other
-libraries already provided by Ubuntu.
-This is why I avoid them.
-Things however are improving.
+are improving.

 #### Intel's CPU driver